 Promotes legislative initiatives at the state and federal level.
 Committee members lobby our legislators in many ways, including letter writing, visiting Congress, and creating opportunities for legislative leaders to speak to our membership.
 Committee members also have the responsibility of managing the bi-directional flow of information from SHRM national and the SHRM State Council.
-Anyone who is interested in staying on top of upcoming legislation and making an impact on legislative development should contact the Chair of this committee, Shannon Miller.
+Anyone who is interested in staying on top of upcoming legislation and making an impact on legislative development should join this committee.